 An example

-Unclear ‘now what’
+Unclear ‘now what’ and ‘so what’

-Articles that report on courses, learning programmes and other teaching innovations are often desk-rejected being too vague.
+Articles that report on courses, learning programmes and other teaching innovations often end up desk-rejected for being too vague.
 Very often, authors limit themselves to presenting the course or programme and explaining what is innovative about it.
 After reading all this information, just when one is beginning to wonder if the course or programme works, they come across the statement that “the evaluation of the programme lies outside the scope of this article”.
 This is very unfortunate because it limits the usefulness of the article for any readers.

 What you can do to avoid desk rejections